Maine’s top court backs ruling that LePage must send Medicaid expansion plan to feds

 Importantly, Jabar’s decision charged Murphy with resolving “any issues that may have arisen” now that the July 2 deadline for coverage under the voter-approved law has passed.
 Any decision she makes could then be appealed to the high court again.

-“That’s a very important step forward and we think the other questions will be satisfactorily resolved in due course and that people will start getting health care who haven’t had it,” said Charlie Dingman, a lawyer for the progressive Maine Equal Justice Partners.

-His group is leading the lawsuit that was filed in late April after the Maine Department of Health and Human Services missed that first deadline.
+“That’s a very important step forward and we think the other questions will be satisfactorily resolved in due course and that people will start getting health care who haven’t had it,” said Charlie Dingman, a lawyer for the progressive Maine Equal Justice Partners, which is leading the lawsuit that was filed in late April after the state missed the plan deadline.

-Spokespeople for LePage and DHHS didn’t immediately respond to a request for comment.
+LePage spokesman Peter Steele said the governor’s legal team is “studying the decision and considering the options,” but that the decision didn’t address LePage’s stance that an appropriation from the Legislature is required before expansion moves forward.

 For a roundup of Maine political news, click here for the Daily Brief.
 Click here to get Maine’s only newsletter on state politics via email on weekday mornings.